a-einstein/PortableShop/docs/MAUI/README.md

-## PortableShop MAUI
+## PortableShop - MAUI

 #### Summary
 Working portable application for test and demo purpose.
 It simulates limited shopping capabilities based on the Microsoft AdventureWorks database.

 #### Purpose
-* Explore various techniques based on C#, XAML and MAUI.
+* Explore various techniques based on MAUI, XAML and C#.
 * Manage the code and releases by Git and GitHub.
 * Explore continuous integration by using combinations of Git, GitHub, Azure DevOps.